 - Chekhov's Gunman: First seen on page #50, but not again until #722.

 - The Chessmaster: As demonstrated in "Spins of the Father" and on the next page.
-Averted inasmuch as Tarquin isn't necessarily the brains of his little operation, according to Word of the Giant.
+Averted inasmuch as Tarquin isn't necessarily the brains of his little operation.

 - Cloudcuckoolander: The Giant notes that this is a big clue that he's not really the leader of his party.
 The rest of his team act as his minders, keeping his crazy notions rooted in reality, not as the people who work for him.

 - His central motivation is to unite the world (or at least his corner of it) in accordance with story structure, genre narratives, and tropes:Tarquin: As I've said before, procedure matters.